zblenlighten/power/Data science.md

       - Measurement and attribution (automated bidding requires automated measurement)
       - Reporting (dashboards, intelligent reports in Analytics)
     - Measurement
-      - Clearly define your measurement owner.
+      - Clearly define your measurement owner
-      - Keep business impact in mind.
+      - Keep business impact in mind
-      - Be relentlessly curious and passionate about the customer journey.
+      - Be relentlessly curious and passionate about the customer journey
-      - Focus on objective-driven KPIs.
+      - Focus on objective-driven KPIs
-      - Master multiple tools.
+      - Master multiple tools
-      - Develop strong data interpretation skills.
+      - Develop strong data interpretation skills
-      - Make measurement lead to action.
+      - Make measurement lead to action
-      - Have a learning mindset.
+      - Have a learning mindset
-      - Make measurement a habit.
+      - Make measurement a habit
-  - Google Marketing Platform
-    - Google Analytics
-    - Data Studio
-    - Optimize
-    - Google Tag Manager
-    - Ads Data Hub (Bigquery)
-    - Campaign Manager
-    - Search Ads (search management platform)
-    - Display & Video (DSP)

 ### Statistics